BSN Program FAQs

 • The BSN Tucson pathway is very much an in-person program where the majority of your classes are taught in-person; however, there are a couple of classes that are online.
 Labs, simulations, and clinicals are in-person as well.

 • The BSN-IH Gilbert pathway is a hybrid program.
-This means that the Nursing core classes are taught online whereas the labs, simulations, and clinicals are taught in-person.
+This means that the Nursing core classes are taught primarily online with some in-person lectures whereas the labs, simulations, and clinicals are taught in-person.

 • Schedules will vary each semester but in general: